davgra04/axlist-deploy/README.md

 axlist-deploy
 =============

-The repository of deployment resources for axlist-app.
+The repository of deployment resources for [axlist-app](https://github.com/davgra04/axlist-app).
 This repo uses the following for deployment:

 * Amazon Web Services
 * Terraform
 * Ansible
 * Docker

-## The Plan

-* Manually create an elastic IP that can persist between deployments
-* Use Terraform to bring up a dgserv3-like EC2 instance
-* Use Ansible to provision the instance
-* Push axlist-python to server as a docker container behind Traefik

 # Deploying